redwolf2/redwolf2.github.io/README.md

 ## Features

 * Of course you can write multiple choice games with it.
-* The game script is written in JavaScript.
+* The game content is also written in JavaScript using simple commands.
 Why choose a boring interpreter syntax?! ;-)
 * Gamestate is persisted using the [HTML 5 local storage](https://www.w3schools.com/html/html5_webstorage.asp) feature.
 * Status popup to track the players stats.